How to Market Your House for Sale in 2023

 Add a virtual tour or 3-D walkthrough

-“When you look at photographs of homes, sometimes it’s hard to understand the relationship of one room to the next — how that transition happens,” Robinson explains.
-“We do 3D tours on $2 million houses and $200,000 houses, because we want buyers to experience what it feels like to walk through the house.”
+“We do 3D tours on $2 million houses and $200,000 houses,” Robinson explains, “because we want buyers to experience what it feels like to walk through the house.”

-But, its advantages don’t appeal to all demographics.
-“If I were showing a listing to my mother,” Robinson says, “it would be better for her to experience that house with the video.”
+But, 3D’s advantages don’t translate to all demographics.
+“If I were showing a listing to my mother,” he says, “it would be better for her to experience that house with the video.”

 That’s why Robinson advocates a multimedia approach to marketing.